unflores/APICaballero/README.md

 ```
 ## Some things to think about

-* what happens when the user calls caballero.derp?
-What kind of error message should we have?
 * what happens when the user doesn't replace all of the <> values?
 * What happens when the user calls caballero.list butno route has been defined for it?